zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

  - in PHP, using PHP 5.3.1

 You only need the development environment for your target programming language to use this distribution.
-For example if you want to build Ice applications in Java, you need to install a JDK, but do not need to install Visual Studio or Python.
+For example, if you want to build Ice applications in Java, you need to install a JDK, but do not need to install Visual Studio or Python.